cobbstop42/Secure-Password-Generator/README.md

 The creator would also like to acknowledge support by Ty Sellars and Lexi Cobb during the creation of this project.

 ***
-The project is located at https://cobbstop42.Secure Password Generator
+The project is located at https://cobbstop42.github.io/Secure-Password-Generator/
 ***